dotnet/docs-maui/docs/migration/secure-storage.md

 You must also ensure that the *Entitlements.plist* file is set as the Custom Entitlements field in the Bundle Signing settings for your app.
 For more information, see [iOS Entitlements](~/ios/entitlements.md).

-## Consume
+## Consume legacy secure storage data

-The `LegacySecureStorage` class will read secure storage data, on Android and iOS, that was created with a previous Xamarin.Forms version of your app:
+The `LegacySecureStorage` class can be used to consume legacy secure storage data, on Android and iOS, that was created with a previous Xamarin.Forms version of your app:

 ```csharp
 #if ANDROID || IOS